Sivaranjani (film): Plot

 The film is about a village girl Sivaranjani (Jayasudha), who goes on to become a famous film actress.
 A small town man, Hari Prasad forms her fan club and starts admiring her.
 Sivaranjani starts finding her true love in this man.
-She gives up her career as a film actress, escapes the trauma of limelight and wants to settle down with this man.
+She gives up her career as a film actress, escapes the trauma of limelight and wants to settle down with Hari Prasad.
 However, Nirmallamma and Subhashini approach Jayasudha to convince her not to marry the boy.
 Sivaranjani sacrifices her life so that the boy and Subhashini can marry.